 We’ve included a clip above of the now legendary Stickerbush Symphony, although the whole game is crammed full of extraordinary and beautiful music.

 David Wise joined Rare in the late 1980s and immediately showed off his talent (he’s still composing to this day).

 The whole soundtrack is just remarkable—masterpiece after masterpiece of emotive, funky, poignant, and uplifting short, sharp tunes.

 Stickerbush Symphony is legendary (and placed on one of the game’s most difficult and annoying levels, Bramble Scramble, to calm players down) but there so many gems in there.

 The soundtrack adds so much to the gaming experience it’s made Wise a revered composer amongst gamers.
 Rightly so.

-You can (if you have a Wii U – and you really must own one by now, it’s a must have console) pick up this gem of a game for around £4.
+You can (if you have a Wii U) pick up this gem of a game for around £4.
 Do so and enjoy!

 The legacy for Donkey Kong Country 2: Dixie’s Kong Quest is that it’s one of the finest games on the SNES, which is really saying something considering the sheer quality of titles at the time.

 You’ll also be able to find it the likes of the New 3DS and the Wii, so hunt it down and enjoy some retro gaming brilliance.